 HC seeks govt's reply on FIA's plea on AirAsia's licence

-A bench of Chief Justice G Rohini and Justice Pradeep Nandrajog also asked the and to file their replies to the FIA's application.
+A bench of Chief Justice G Rohini and Justice Pradeep Nandrajog also asked the Directorate General of Civil Aviation and Foreign Investment Promotion Board to file their replies to the FIA's application.

-Meanwhile, leader on Friday urged the court to initiate criminal contempt proceedings against those officials who had allegedly not disclosed some documents and made false statements on affidavit.
+Meanwhile, Bharatiya Janata Party leader SubramanianSwamy on Friday urged the court to initiate criminal contempt proceedings against those AirAsia officials who had allegedly not disclosed some documents and made false statements on affidavit.

 However, as his plea has not been listed yet, the court said it will call for his application before the next date of hearing on November 11.

-FIA's application was filed in the main petitions filed by it and challenging grant of flying licence to India, which has denied all the allegations against it.
+FIA's application was filed in the main petitions filed by it and Swamy challenging grant of flying licence to AirAsia India, which has denied all the allegations against it.

 Malaysia's largest budget carrier, AirAsia, had set up the joint venture with the Tata Group and Telestra Tradeplace to launch the regional airline in India.